A poem for those who are safe from vengeance of the king, but who cannot evade Christ

 Phrenesim robur putantes sanis rident flentibus.

-And also those who ought to be mourning with all fountains of tears,
+And also those who ought to be lamented with all fountains of tears,

 Those men thinking madness strength mock the sane weepers.